 Free Phone 0800 000 856

-Bachelor of Physiotherapy 1998, Postgraduate Certificate in Rehabilitation 2009, Member of Physiotherapy New Zealand including the Neurology and Older Adults Special Interest Groups, and Treasurer of Canterbury Branch.
-Member of Moving and Handling Association of New Zealand
+Bachelor of Physiotherapy 1998, Postgraduate Certificate in Rehabilitation 2009, Member of PNZ and Committee Member Older Adults Special Interest Group.
+Member of Moving and Handling Association of New Zealand.

 Masters of Physiotherapy, University of Southampton, UK 2008